 Urinary tract infections (UTIs) are one of the most common problems that occur in women.
 There are two types of UTIs.
 Lower tract infections (cystitis, bladder infection, urethritis) involve the bladder and urethra.
 Upper tract infections (pyelonephritis) involve the kidneys and ureters.

-Urinary tract infections are usually caused when bacteria that normally live in our digestive system get into the bladder.
+Urinary tract infections are usually caused when problematic bacteria get into the bladder.

 UTIs are much more frequent in women than men, largely due to anatomical differences.
 The nearness of the female urethral opening to the vagina and rectum makes it easy for bacteria to enter the urinary tract.
 Furthermore, the female urethra is only one and one-half inches long; this permits infectious organisms to ascend into the bladder, ureters, and kidneys.

 What Contributes to UTI?

 Common conditions that may alter normal functioning and make you more susceptible to a urinary tract infection are:

 - sexual intercourse

 - ignoring or resisting the urge to urinate